ComradeYellowCitrusFruit/cells/README.md

   - Living things cannot arise from dead things
 - Dead things cannot independently act
 - Dead things cannot create more dead things
-- Living things can die, either by being murdered, running out of energy, or due to old age
+- Living things can die, either by being murdered, running out of energy, suicide, or old age
   - Death due to old age has a random chance of occuring after 1116 updates, with a probibility of $\frac{1}{(2^{32})}$ per update
 - The equation of the remaining energy in a cell after it dies is $\text{dead energy} = \begin{cases} 2 & \quad \text{if living energy} < 4 \\ \text{living energy}/2 & \quad \text{if living energy} \le 32 \\  \text{living energy}/4 & \quad \text{otherwise} \end{cases} $